-This award will be awarded to an individual or group of individuals when working closely together and contribute equally to accomplishments no more than once a year and need not be made in all years.
+This award will be awarded to an individual or group when working closely together and contribute equally to accomplishments.
+It is awarded no more than once a year.
 The award may be given posthumously.

-This award consists of an engraved plaque and monetary award of $500.
+This award consists of an engraved plaque and a monetary award of $500.

 This award was established by the Radiation Protection and Shielding Division (RPSD) in November 1986 by presentation of the initial award to its namesake, Theodore Rockwell, III, on the 30th anniversary of the publication of his contribution titled The Radiation Shielding Design Manual.

 Nominations should be sent to the Chair of the Honors and Awards Committee of the RPSD.
 The Executive Committee of the Division elects recipients by 80% positive vote of the members present at a regularly scheduled meeting.

 Nominations must include the completed nomination form accompanied by the following supporting documents: